 - Although spread across three floors, the museum is really quite small so won’t take much time to get around

-- For more Roman history, consider visiting Carnuntum (even bigger than Vindobona) outside Vienna
+For more Roman history, consider visiting:

 (A nod to the city’s Roman past)

-One of the neighbouring roads (Marc-Aurel-Straße) bears the name of Emperor Marcus Aurelius, who spent time in Vindobona.
-And the Ankeruhr opposite has that very same emperor as one of the historical figures that rotates around this large outdoor mechanical clock.
+- The Ankeruhr opposite the museum has that very same emperor as one of the historical figures that rotates around this large outdoor mechanical clock

 Subway: nearest stations are Schwedenplatz (U1 and U4 lines) and Stephansplatz (U1 and U3 lines)